Particular/docs.particular.net/servicecontrol/installation.md

 ServiceControl configuration settings are accessible via the Service Control Management Utility or by navigating to the configuration files on the file system stored in `ServiceControl.exe.config`, `ServiceControl.Audit.exe.config`, and `ServiceControl.Monitoring.exe.config`.

+> [!NOTE]
-Note: If ServiceControl was previously installed via the ServiceControl Management Utility then all instances are installed on a single machine by default.
+> If ServiceControl was previously installed via the ServiceControl Management Utility then all instances are installed on a single machine by default.
 If the system has considerable load or has a large retention period, consider installing a single instance type on a server to scale out.
 This can be done via Powershell.

+> [!WARNING]
-WARNING: Take care when planning to move ServiceControl from one server to another.
+> Take care when planning to move ServiceControl from one server to another.
 Moving databases between servers can be challenging.
 The embedded RavenDB does not support moving from a new version of Windows back to older versions of Windows.
 See [Getting error while restoring backup file in raven DB](https://stackoverflow.com/questions/25625910/getting-error-while-restoring-backup-file-in-raven-db) for more details.

 ## Removing ServiceControl